PixieParksie/UniProjects/MLP_and_DecisionTree (Recommended) /in-vehicle_coupon_recommendation.md

 #### Duplicates:

 74 duplicates have been removed.

-Duplicates in data can negatively impact data quality in several different ways.
+It is important to keep in mind that this dataset lacks a unique identifier or key that distinguishes individual records (such as a customer ID or transaction ID).
+There is no definitive way to determine if identical rows represent the same entity.
+It could be different labels assigned to the same record, or simply just a systematic error.

 <br>